shahin1717/shahin1717/README.md

 -->

-# 💫 About Me:
-Computer Science student with strong foundations in machine learning, data science, and backend<br>development.
-Experienced in building practical AI models and full-stack applications using Python,<br>PyTorch, FastAPI, and MySQL.
-Skilled in mathematical reasoning and problem-solving; seeking<br>opportunities in ML engineering or applied AI roles.
+I build intelligent systems, automate anything I can, and explore how mathematical thinking turns into real-world machine learning solutions.

+If a problem looks interesting enough, I’ll prototype it, train it, deploy it, and iterate until it becomes something useful.

+My main stack includes Python, PyTorch, FastAPI, and MySQL — but I’m just as comfortable diving into backend development, data engineering, or algorithmic problem-solving.

+I enjoy creating clean, logical systems and understanding things *deeply*, not just following documentation.opportunities in ML engineering or applied AI roles.

 ## 🌐 Socials: